 1 tablespoon raspberry liqueur, such as Chambord (optional)

-Combine the flours, almond meal, sugars, cinnamon, and salt in a food processor.
-Pulse to combine.
+2. Combine the almond meal, flour, brown sugar, sugar, cinnamon, and salt in a food processor.
+Pulse to combine, 1 to 2 times.
 Add the butter and extracts.
-Pulse until mixture is coarsely blended, 10 to 12 times.
-Transfer 1/2 cup of the mixture to a bowl to reserve for the topping.
+Pulse until the mixture resembles coarse meal, 10 to 12 times.
+Transfer 3/4 cup of the mixture to a bowl, add the almonds and set aside for the topping.
 Press the remaining mixture firmly and evenly into the pan.
-Bake until golden brown, about 15 minutes.
+Bake until light golden brown, about 12 minutes.

-Place the preserves, raspberries and liqueur in a bowl.
-Mix with a fork to combine, lightly mashing the whole raspberries but leaving large pieces intact.
+3. Place the preserves, raspberries, and liqueur, if using, in a bowl.
+Mix with a fork to combine, lightly mashing the whole raspberries but leaving some pieces intact.
 Spread the raspberries over the crust.
-Add the almonds to the reserved topping, then sprinkle the topping over the filling.
+Sprinkle the topping over the filling.